Economy of Guyana: European settlement and plantation workforce

 The Dutch were the first to settle Guyana in the 1600s, engaging in trade with the Amerindians and establishing plantations.
 It was soon discovered that the soil and climate were ideal for growing sugar cane and slaves from Africa were brought in to work on these plantations.
 The colonies of the Guianas were merged and taken into the British empire.
-When slavery was abolished, a new wave of labor was brought from India as indentured servants.
+When slavery was abolished, a new wave of labour was brought from India as indentured servants.
 Politics was greatly controlled by powerful plantation owners.
-Portuguese and Chinese also came into the country as agricultural labor, but eventually settled into their own specific service industries.
+Portuguese and Chinese also came into the country as agricultural labour, but eventually settled into their own specific service industries.

 Nationalization

-When Guyana became independent from British rule, there was a great need to ensure the economy was locally-owned after centuries of foreign involvement.
-Socialist policies were of great interest at the time, and early every sector of industry was nationalized during the Burnham presidency of the 1970s, with new agencies established to support the poor and working class.
+When Guyana became independent from British rule, there was a great need to ensure the economy was locally owned after centuries of foreign involvement.
+Socialist policies were of great interest at the time, and nearly every sector of industry was nationalized during the Burnham presidency of the 1970s, with new agencies established to support the poor and working class.
 Initially, government investment was successful to aid growth, but lacked management skills and was weak in the face of world commodity prices and competition.
 Economic and political strife went hand in hand, and the population dwindled from resulting waves of emigration.